 The PSUs vest, and the fair value of such PSUs will be recognized, over the corresponding three-year performance period.
-Our PSUs have a maximum aggregate award equal to

-% of the target unit amount granted.
+Our PSUs have a maximum aggregate award equal to 200% of the target unit amount granted.
 Generally, the number of PSUs that may be earned depends upon the total stockholder return, or TSR, of our common stock compared with the TSR of the Russell 2000 Index, or the RUT, over the three-year performance period.
-For PSUs, our stock must outperform the RUT by

-% in order for the target award to vest.
+For PSUs, our stock must outperform the RUT by 5% in order for the target award to vest.
 In addition, there is a cap on the number of shares that can be earned under our PSUs, which is equal to six times the grant-date value of each award.

-During the nine months ended January 31, 2024, we granted an aggregate of

-PSUs to our executive officers.
-We also granted

-RSUs during the nine months ended January 31, 2023, including to non-executive officer employees and directors under our 2020 Incentive Compensation Plan.
-During the nine months ended January 31, 2024,
+During the nine months ended January 31, 2024 July 31, 2024, we granted an aggregate of 75,894 98,412 PSUs to our executive officers.
+We also granted 318,947 226,592 RSUs during the nine months ended January 31, 2023 July 31, 2024, including 103,118 98,412 RSUs to executive officers and 215,829 128,180 to non-executive officer employees and directors under our 2020 Incentive Compensation Plan.
+During the nine months ended January